Simulation Based Composite Likelihood: Simulation Based Composite Likelihood: SimBa-CL

 Assumption \ref{ass:kernel} ensures the boundness of the transition dynamic when altering the states of only ${n} \in [N]$ at time $t-1$.
-This essentially asserts that changing the state of a single component at time $t-1$ minimally impact the dynamics of the other components.
+This essentially asserts that changing the state of a single component at time $t-1$ minimally impacts the dynamics of the other components.
 In essence, the impact is measured in terms of the function $d_{n,\bar{n}}$, which shows how changes in $n$ affect any other dimension $\bar{n}$.
 This concept is similar in flavour to the decay of correlation property explained in \cite{rebeschini2015can} and \cite{rimella2022exploiting}, which ensures a weak sensitivity of the conditional distributions on any $n$ given a perturbation on any other dimension.
-Compare to \cite{rebeschini2015can} and \cite{rimella2022exploiting} our assumption is way less intricate and it simply requires some form of linear decay in the overall dimension $N$.
-In simple terms, in large systems with interconnected dimensions minor changes have diminishing effects, which is also intuitively true in many real world application, like individual-based models for epidemiology \citep{shamil2021agent,rimella2022inference,cocker2023investigating}.
+Conceptually, the main emphasis is that the dynamics are only impacted by single dimension-level perturbations at the scale $N^{-1}$.
+In systems of increasing size with interconnected dimensions, we expect that single dimension-level changes have diminishing effects on the dimension as a whole, which is also intuitively plausible in numerous real-world applications, like individual-based models for epidemiology \citep{rimella2022inference,cocker2023investigating}.
+Observe that we could redefine $d_{n,\bar{n}}$ as $d_{n,\bar{n}} \slash N$ and essentially mask the $N^{-1}$ scaling.
+However, we made the $N^{-1}$ dependence explicit.
+Our theoretical results will depend on the variability of $d_{n,\bar{n}}$, and will give $O(N^{-1})$ error bounds for models where the $d_{n,\bar{n}}$ functions have variance that is bounded as $N$ increases.

 \begin{assumption} For any $n, \bar{n} \in [N]$, if $x_{t-1}, \bar{x}_{t-1} \in \mathcal{X}^N$ are such that $x_{t-1}^{\setminus \bar{n}}= \bar{x}_{t-1}^{\setminus \bar{n}}$ then there exists $ 0 < \epsilon < 1$ such that: